 At-home STD testing kits should include instructions for collection and test registration, along with materials such as containers and swabs to collect and send your sample to the lab.
 Most at-home STD tests offer results in about five days through a secure online patient portal.

-San Diego’s South Region PHC offers an STD clinic on Thursdays from noon to 6 p.m. where you can get free HIV testing and low-cost hepatitis B/C, chlamydia, herpes, gonorrhea, and syphilis testing.
-The clinic also offers treatment for most STDs, and HPV and hepatitis A and B vaccines.
+San Diego’s South Region PHC offers an STD clinic on Thursdays from noon to 6 p.m.
+You can get free HIV testing and low-cost hepatitis B/C, chlamydia, herpes, gonorrhea, and syphilis testing.
+The clinic also offers treatment for most STDs and HPV and hepatitis A and B vaccines.
 There’s a fee of $40 per visit that covers risk assessment, comprehensive testing, treatment, vaccinations, and follow-up visits.
 However, this fee may be waived if you can’t afford to pay it.

-Planned Parenthood’s Chula Vista Center provides STD services on Mondays, Wednesdays, and Fridays from 8 a.m. to 5 p.m.; Tuesdays and Thursdays from 10 a.m. to 6 p.m.; and Saturdays from 7:30 a.m. to 4 p.m.
+Planned Parenthood’s Chula Vista Center is closed until further notice, but the Euclid Avenue Parker Center is open outside of Chula Vista.
+It provides STD services on Mondays and Wednesdays from 8 a.m. to 5 p.m.; Tuesdays and Thursdays from 9 a.m. to 6 p.m.; Fridays from 8 a.m. to noon; and Saturdays from 7:30 a.m. to 4 p.m.
 With an appointment, you can get HIV and syphilis testing and chlamydia, gonorrhea, and herpes testing and treatment, among others.
 Some STD services may be covered by insurance.
 If you’re uninsured, you may qualify for a sliding fee or a state-funded program, but you won’t be turned away.

 You can turn to SD Family Care’s Mid-City Community Clinic to get confidential STD testing and treatment for gonorrhea, syphilis, hepatitis C, and chlamydia.
 You can also request HPV and hepatitis A and B vaccines and free HIV testing.
 You must make an appointment to be seen Monday through Friday from 8 a.m. to 5 p.m. and Saturday from 8 a.m. to 2 p.m.
 You can use private insurance, Medicare, and Medicaid to cover your costs, and the clinic offers a sliding fee scale if you qualify.